kedro-org/kedro/docs/source/experiment_tracking/index.md

   versioned: true
 ```

-After running the pipeline with `kedro run`, the plot is saved and you can see it in the experiment tracking panel when you execute `kedro viz`.
+After running the pipeline with `kedro run`, the plot is saved and you can see it in the experiment tracking panel when you execute `kedro viz run`.
 Clicking on a plot expands it.
 When in comparison view, expanding a plot shows all the plots in that view for side-by-side comparison.

 ![](../meta/images/experiment-tracking-plots-comparison.png)